UW-Eau Claire – Eau Claire Campus

 Full Time, Staff

 - Official Title: Student Services Coordinator title series

 - Apply by: | To ensure consideration, completed applications must be received by deadline.
 However, screening may continue until position is filled.

-Center for International Education: Study Abroad Coordinator
+Center for International Education: Study Abroad Coordinator (2nd position)

 - Master’s degree in relevant field and minimum 9 months professional experience in international education or Bachelor’s degree in relevant field and minimum 3 years professional experience in international education